 The social sphere will be in the most turbulent state in 2023, because the old social benefits Harz 4 system is being destroyed, but what will appear to replace it will still have to be seen.

 We have already found out how the contributions to the state health insurance are formed, who is obliged to have it, and what exactly of the medical services we are paid for, and for which we will have to pay extra.
 Now let’s find out how to change health insurance in Germany if another insurance promises a lot of free additional services or if the old one does not suit us with its service.

 95 percent of state health insurance services in Germany are defined by law, so all Krankenkassen are the same.
 These will be all services related to deteriorating health – visits to doctors, necessary surgeries and examinations.

 There is no complete list of paid services.

-We continue the list of medical services that will (or will not) be paid for by state health insurance – Krankenkasse (KK).
+We continue the list of medical services that will (or will not) be paid for by state health insurance in Germany – Krankenkasse (KK).

 Part 1.
 GKV.
 How payments are formed

 Part 2.
 GKV.
 Everything that I (not) will be paid from – A-L